Cycling

 If you're already a keen cylist, you can earn rewards for your active and sustainable travel.
 BetterPoints Sunderland is a rewards programme for ditching the car and making more active and sustainable travel choices.
 Residents and commuters to Sunderland can download the free BetterPoints app, track sustainable and active journeys to earn BetterPoints, and BetterTickets to win prizes.
 BetterPoints can then be redeemed for a whole host of retail vouchers or donated to charities.
 Click here to find out more.

 Travel sustainably around our city with the option of parking your bike at a Metro or bus station or ferry landing.
 You'll find information about the number, type and location of cycle racks, pods or lockers.
 Simply leave your bike securely locked at one of the cycle racks, pods or lockers and continue with your journey by Metro, bus or ferry.
 Click here for more information on the Nexus website.
+There is free secure indoor city centre cycle parking at St Mary's Car Park, visit the attendant on the ground floor for access.

 There is also free cycle parking via ParkThatBike for Businesses and organisations based anywhere in Sunderland, Washington, Houghton or Hetton can apply for free cycle racks and storage to be installed within their premises, apply online now.